Do We Need An App, or a (Responsive) Website?

 If your organization is considering an app as a way to “get found”, or merely to provide content that the user would not need repeat access to, I’d urge you to consider a website.

-Websites get found on Google and Google is the place we go to seek out information.
+Websites get found by search engines, and they are the place people go to seek out information.
 If I’m looking for a HVAC company in Tampa I will go to Google.
 I will not seek out and download an app to search for something I only need once.